coddingtonbear/jirafs/docs/source/getting_started.rst

-Please consider the above to be just a simple overview -- there are a variety of other commands you can run to have finer-grained control over how the issue folder is synchronized with JIRA; see `Commands`_ for more details.
+Please consider the above to be just a simple overview -- there are a variety of other commands you can run to have finer-grained control over how the issue folder is synchronized with JIRA; see :doc:`commands` for more details.

 .. note::